 An affiliate of States Newsroom, a national 501(c)(3) nonprofit supported by grants and a coalition of donors and readers like you, the Louisiana Illuminator retains editorial independence and is presented to readers free of charge and without advertising.

 Other news outlets are welcome to republish the content found here, as long as the Illuminator is properly attributed.

-Wes Muller traces his journalism roots back to 1997 when, at age 13, he built and launched a hyper-local news website for his New Orleans neighborhood.
-In the following 22 years since then, he has worked as a journalist for the Times-Picayune in New Orleans, the Sun Herald in Biloxi, WAFB-9News CBS in Baton Rouge, and the Enterprise-Journal in McComb, Mississippi.
-Much of his work has involved reporting on First Amendment issues and watchdog coverage of municipal and state government.
-He has received several honors and recognitions, including McClatchy's National President's Award, the Associated Press Freedom of Information Award, and the Daniel M. Phillips Freedom of Information Award from the Mississippi Press Association, among others.
-Muller is a New Orleans native, a Jesuit High School alumnus, a University of New Orleans alumnus, a veteran U.S. Army paratrooper, and an adjunct English teacher at Baton Rouge Community College.
-He lives in Ponchatoula, Louisiana, with his teenage son and his wife, who is also a journalist.
-Read all stories by Wes Muller
+Wes Muller traces his journalism roots to 1997 when, at age 13, he built and launched a hyper-local news website for his New Orleans neighborhood.
+In the years since then, he has freelanced for the Times-Picayune and worked on staff at the Sun Herald in Biloxi, WAFB/CBS in Baton Rouge, and the Enterprise-Journal in McComb, Mississippi.
+He also taught English as an adjunct instructor at Baton Rouge Community College.
+Muller is a New Orleans native, a Jesuit High School alumnus, a University of New Orleans alumnus and a veteran U.S. Army paratrooper.
+He lives in Southeast Louisiana with his two sons and wife.

 Piper Hutchinson is a reporter for the Louisiana Illuminator.
 She has reported extensively on the Legislature and state government for the LSU Manship News Service and The Reveille, where she was named editor in chief for summer 2022.